 One powerhouse ingredient that you might have heard of before is niacinamide.
-In my opinion, the word "niacinamide" is starting to gain traction much like hyaluronic acid has been a popular skincare buzzword for years.
+It's starting to gain traction much like hyaluronic acid, which has been a popular skincare buzzword for years.
 But what is the ingredient, and why is it so beneficial?
 Well, I asked a derm to explain.

 "Niacinamide is a form of vitamin B3, a water-soluble vitamin that helps support repair mechanisms in the body's cells.
 It can help to reduce damage from free radicals, reduce inflammation, and support the skin barrier," explains Michele Farber, MD, FAAD, of Schweiger Dermatology Group in Philadelphia, Pennsylvania.

-Farber adds that topically, niacinamide can be useful as an anti-inflammatory of conditions like acne and rosacea.
+Farber adds that niacinamide can be used topically as an anti-inflammatory for conditions like acne and rosacea.
 It can help support hydration, improve the skin barrier, brighten skin, and reduce dark pigment.
 It also can reduce the appearance of fine lines and wrinkles.

 For the most part, pretty much all skin types can use niacinamide because it's generally well-tolerated.
-And Farber says it's best for people dealing with inflammatory skin conditions like acne, rosacea, and eczema.
-But it's important to note that in higher concentrations, it may be irritating on sensitive skin.
+Farber says it's best for people dealing with inflammatory skin conditions like acne, rosacea, and eczema.
+But it's important to note that it may be irritating on sensitive skin in higher concentrations.

 "While it has many benefits, niacinamide is best as an adjunct treatment," Farber explains.
 "Most people with acne, rosacea, or pigment changes will need other ingredients and possibly prescriptions to complete a skin regimen."